wuub/SublimeREPL/README.md

 #### Python
  * Launch python in local or remote(1) virtualenv.
  * Quickly run selected script or launch PDB.
- * Use SublimeText2 Python console with history and multiline input.
+ * Use SublimeText Python console with history and multiline input.

 (1) - (ssh, linux/osx only)